b-khan7276/Pen-testing/Bluto.md

-  TO download from github:
+# To download from github:
           => https://github.com/darryllane/Bluto

-  TO install bluto:
+ # To install bluto:
           => pip3 install bluto